-- 1) Development approval is not required for works if - a. the works are of a class specified in Column 1 of an item in the Table; and - b. conditions are set out in Column 2 of the Table opposite that item all of those conditions are satisfied in relation to the works.
+- 1) Development approval is not required for works if - a. the works are of a class specified in Column 1 of an item in the Table; and - conditions are set out in Column 2 of the Table opposite that item all of those conditions are satisfied in relation to the works.

-Γ Column 1 Column 2 Works Conditions 1A.
+Column 1 Works Column 2 Conditions 1A.
 Works to remove, destroy or interfere (a) The tree is not listed on the City of with any tree(s).
 Vincent Trees of Significance Inventory.